azigler/.github/PULL_REQUEST_TEMPLATE.md

 # Closes #<!-- GitHub issue number that this pull request closes.
-Pull requests without a reference to a GitHub issue will be closed automatically. -->
+Pull requests without a reference to a GitHub issue may be closed. -->

 ## Description